LemmensDaan/ngx-cumulio-demo-part1/README.md

 ```

-To use the library we only have to insert a dashboard Id and the following html code into the **`app.component.html`**:
+To use the library we only have to insert a dashboard id and the following html code into the **`app.component.html`**:
 ```HTML
    <cumulio-dashboard [dashboard]="'763177aa-9b93-4ae7-903e-3cb07dc593d8'"></cumulio-dashboard>
 ```
-Now you should see a dashboard appear
+Now you should see a dashboard appear.
-Remember, you can also use your own dashboard id or try some other ones below:
+Remember, you can also use your own dashboards or try some other ones below:
 ```typescript
 '55cfb99c-d602-492b-b192-6c15277fdb9a'
 '763177aa-9b93-4ae7-903e-3cb07dc593d8'